thumbert/gsl_dart/README.md

 ### Make `gsl` available in Dart

+As a user, you don't need this step.
+It's only needed as a package author.

 According to the `ffigen` documentation, you need to have LLVM (9+) installed.
 You can install it with `sudo apt-get install libclang-dev`.
 It gets installed in the `usr/lib/llvm-14` folder.

 Go through the source folders of `gsl-2.7.1` to extract **all** the header files needed for the `ffigen` package to generate the Dart bindings.
 For example, get the `gsl-2.7.1/blas/gsl_blas.h`, `gsl-2.7.1/blas/gsl_blas_types.h` files from the `blas` folder, etc.   Put all these header files in the `./third_party` folder.
 Boring but needed.